chenzongwen/AndroidTouchDemo/README.md

 # AndroidTouchDemo
-this demo is used to show how touch event is delivered
+This demo is used to show how touch event is delivered